 Starring: Max Thieriot, John Magaro and Denzel Whitaker

-I shudder to think that Wes might have been going through the same path as the other masters of horror who're going downhill with their style (Dario Argento, can you hear me?), and this incredibly dull film which me wonder if he was forced to do this or he just had a bad run with his ideas.
+I shudder to think that Wes might have been going through the same path as the other masters of horror who're going downhill with their game (Dario Argento, can you hear me?) when he made this incredibly dull film, making me wonder if he was forced to do this or he just had a bad run with his ideas.

-One night in 1984, in a town of Riverton, Massachusets, Abel Plenkov was diagnosed with multiple personality disorder and realizes that he's the local serial killer called the Riverton Ripper.
-He unknowingly murdered his wife and the cops arrived at his home to his arrest him, which ended up with him getting shot as he resisted arrest.
-On his way to the hospital, Abel goes through a violent revival that causes the ambulance he is in to crash into the woods, leaving his premature son and his daughter orphaned and traumatized by the events.
+One night in 1984, in the town of Riverton, Massachusets, Abel Plenkov is diagnosed with multiple personality disorder and he realize through this that he's the local serial killer known as the Riverton Ripper, whose latest victim happens to be his wife.
+As the cops arrive at his home to his arrest him, he ends up resisting and getting shot repeatedly in turn, something he simply shrugs off whilst enroute to a hospital as Abel goes through a violent revival.
+The ambulance carrying him crashes into the woods, leaving Abel's premature son and his daughter orphaned and traumatized by the events.

-Thank God, Wes proved me wrong with his Scream 4 but I can't really get my mind off from the fact that he directed and wrote this; first of, the story is dull and formulaic as it does every slasher element so religiously that it holds no more surprises for us.
-And if there were ever any creative differences added to this movie, they're rehashed elements from his other films such as Shocker, A Nightmare on Elm Street, and even Scream.
+Thank God, Wes proved me wrong with his Scream 4 (2011) but I can't really get my mind off from the fact that he directed and wrote this; first of, the story is dull and formulaic as it does every slasher element so religiously that it holds no more surprises for us.
+And if there were ever any creative differences added to this movie, they're rehashed elements from his other films such as Shocker (1989), A Nightmare on Elm Street (1984), and even Scream (1996).

-The other thing that bugged me was the direction of the film; we're treated with the possibility of Adam being the Ripper, which was good.
-However, I failed to see the need to have all of this explained for the remaining third act?
-Okay, so the killer could be in anyone of the Riverton Seven, let's just keep it at that?
-Don't try to over-complicate the matter cuz its not that complicated to begin with!
+The other thing that bugged me about this movie is its direction; without spoiling much, we're treated with the possibility of supernatural possession, which was good, but I failed to see the need to have all of this to be spoon-fed and explained for the remaining third act?
+Okay, so the killer could have been in anyone of the Riverton Seven, why not just keep it at that?
+Don't try to over-complicate the matter coz its not that complicated to begin with!
 Not with that weak script!
 Not with that tired dialogue!
 And especially not with the cast stereotyped to the fullest (Jock, hot girl, outcast, token minorities, religious nut. if you can point it, it's here.)

-Also the 3D was wasted in this film.
+Also the 3D is wasted in this film.
 If there was any 3D.
 Was there?

-If there is anything that I at least appreciate it'll be the killer; he's a large hulking brute armed with a mean modified buck knife and a personality of a hardened butcher.
-I guess would liked him more if he had don a better mask, something that'll confuse us whether Adam is the killer or somebody else is, like...that Condor Mask.
+If there is anything that I at least can appreciate it'll be the killer; he's a large hulking brute armed with a mean modified buck knife and a personality of a hardened butcher.
+I guess I would have liked him more if he donned a better mask, something that'll confuse us whether Adam is the killer or somebody else is.
+Like that Condor Mask.
 That was an interesting suit gone wasted for only one scene.
-Also, if he had more personality considering how much of a boogeyman he is to this town rather than a big brute offing people, that would also be great.
+Also, if he has more personality considering how much of a boogeyman he is to this town, that also would have been great.

 1 female seen being killed